Actuarial-Control-Cycle-T1-2024/group-page-showcase-lifesavers-consulting/README.md

 Welcome to Lifesavers Consultancy!

 We would like to introduce you to our team:
-Jason Lim (Project Manager and Modelling Specialist), Manjot Singh (Pricing Specialist),
+ - Jason Lim (Project Manager and Modelling Specialist)
+ - Manjot Singh (Pricing Specialist),
-Zihao Zhou (Risk analyst),
+ - Zihao Zhou (Risk analyst),
-Dongjin Youn (Resource Investigator),
+ - Dongjin Youn (Resource Investigator),
-Michael Trinh (Product Design Specialist)
+ - Michael Trinh (Product Design Specialist)

 The main report can be found below, with references to the accompanying code and appendices.
 For the pdf of the full report, click [here](<Lifesavers Consultancy Proposal Report.pdf>).